adamchalmers/blog/content/what-are-extensions.md

 fn get<T: Send + Sync + 'static>(&self) -> Option<&T>
 ```

 Why don't they have a key?
-Remember that `Extensions` can only store one value for a particular type.
+Remember that `Extensions` can only hold one value for a particular type.
 So if the Rust compiler knows what type you're inserting and getting, then it knows how to find the value.

 ```rust
 use http::Extensions;